SHANIMCD/project-4/README.md

 ```

 <br />
-- For the Class input section of the form, I created a classes map with the required fields in there
+- For the Class input section of the form, I created a classes map with the required fields in there.
 <br />

 ```